 Adding Borders Using CSS

 Borders provide visual separation between elements on a page.
-You can add borders around just about anything in HTML and there are a few border styles to choose from.
+You can add borders around anything in HTML.
 Borders are added with the border CSS property.

 1. Border

-When creating a border with CSS, you can set three things:
+When creating a border with CSS, you can set three properties:

-2. Border style: CSS supports a number of border styles.
+- Border style (border-style): CSS supports a number of border styles.

 These three items are set in a list, separated by a space.
 For example,